-Numerator: Adults who received an outpatient service within seven days of being discharged from inpatient services during the quarter X 1000.
+Numerator: Adults who received an outpatient service within seven days of being discharged from inpatient services during the quarter X 100.

-Denominator: Adult clients discharged from inpatient services during the quarter.
+Denominator: Adult clients discharged from inpatient services during the quarter who are referred within the DMHSAS system or transferred within a single agency.

 Measure MH5: Adult Inpatient Re-admissions within 30 Days - The percent of persons, 18 years or older, who were discharged from inpatient care within the quarter and were re-hospitalized within 30 days of discharge.
 The re-admission may occur at the same facility or at a different from the original inpatient admission site.
-The accounting period for this indicator is shifted 30 days so the follow-up period is the last 30 days of the most recent guarter studied.
+The accounting period for this indicator is shifted 30 days so the follow-up period is the last 30 days of the most recent quarter studied.